-1864 In the Union’s fourth occupation of Jacksonville, United States Colored Troops occupied an encampment from McCoy’s Creek on the South to Hogan’s Creek on the north, as a defensive line against Confederate advancement from Olustee.
+1864 In the Union’s fourth occupation of Jacksonville, United States Colored Troops occupied an encampment from McCoy’s Creek on the South to Hogan’s Creek on the north, as a defensive line against Confederate advancement following the Battle of Olustee.
 Camp Foster, manned by USCT, was located in what soon became Brooklyn, near the intersection of Jackson and Magnolia Streets.
 [Cassanello, Robert.
 To Render Invisible: Jim Crow and Public Life in New South Jacksonville, 2013.]

 Fall 1865 White officers of the USCT’s 3rd regiment hung a black soldier by his thumbs on the Jacksonville parade grounds, a routine punishment for petty theft.
 But this time, a black private named Jacob Plowden raised a musket against Lieutenant Edmund P. Barker.
-What ensued was been called the Jacksonville Munity of 1865.
+What ensued was been called the Jacksonville Munity of.
+1865.
 Plowden and five other United States Colored Troops were summarily executed.
 Another seven received long prison sentences.
 [Fannin, John.
 F. “The Jacksonville Mutiny of 1865,” The Florida Historical Quarterly, Winter 2010.]

+1865 With the end of the Civil War and the start of Reconstruction, the federal government began enacting sweeping political changes aimed at improving conditions for recently freed African Americans.
+These actions allowed African American men to vote and hold public office for the first time.
+Branches of the Freedmen’s Bureau were also established in Southern cities and towns to provide assistance and protection for these new citizens.

+1865 Mother Midway Church in East Jacksonville was established as the first African Methodist Episcopal Church in Florida.

+1865 Abraham Lincoln Lewis was born.
+He became a successful business man.
+He along with other business men founded Florida’s first insurance company to assist with the plight of widows.
+He founded the Lincoln Golf and country club and the famous American Beach, a resort community for well-to-do African Americans.
+(1989 JBHC)

-1865-66 Confederate Veteran Miles Price plats part of a former plantation and sells lots to freedmen and former fighters from the United States Colored Troops.
-The community comes to be called Brooklyn.
-Several former-USCT houses remained until recent years, but only one still stands, 328 Chelsea Street.
-[Wood, Wayne.
+1865-66 Confederate Veteran Miles Price plats the 300 acres of the old Winter plantation and sells lots for construction of homes many becoming occupied by freedmen and former soldiers from the United States Colored Troops.
+Contrary to his Confederate sentiments, Price for some reason named the plat as Brooklyn. ..
+In 1869, Price sold the remaining 500 acres to Boston millionaire John Murray Forbes for the development of Riverside.[Wood, Wayne.
 Jacksonville’s Architectural Heritage.]

-1866 Daniel Duston Hanson, of the United States Colored Troops, purchases land northeast of Jacksonville proper (partly where FSCJ Downtown Campus is today) to lease and sell property to other black veterans and freedmen.
-He also envisioned a plan where Hansontown residents could work crops communally.

 1866 The African Methodist Episcopal Church founds Edward Waters College, now the oldest HBCU in Florida.

 1866 Bethel Baptist remained one of the few interracial churches until after the war.
 It developed that the congregation was facing a split over which pastor to follow, and white members took the opportunity to try to force the Blacks—who were in the vast majority, the church then having 40 white members and 270 Black members—out of the church.
 They took their case to court, but the court ruled in favor of the Blacks, determining that they were the rightful owners of the Bethel Baptist name and property.

+1866 Daniel Dustin Hanson, surgeon with the 34 Regiment, United States Colored Troops, purchases land northwest of Jacksonville proper (partly where FSCJ Downtown Campus is today) to lease and sell property to other black veterans and freedmen.
+He also envisioned a plan where Hansontown residents could work crops communally.

 1866 Edward Waters College founded by the African Methodist Church.
+It is the oldest historical black college in Florida and is named for Bishop Edward Waters, the third bishop of the African Methodist Episcopal Church.